SirWrexes/invert.nvim/README.md

 # ⇄ Invert.nvim

 ⚠ THIS IS A WIP.
   For now, only the `invert_at_cursor` function is implemented.
   Breaking changes WILL happen as development of the plugin progresses.

 A NeoVim plugin to quickly "invert" text.

--# TODO: Add nice demo gif

 ## Features

-- Smart casing detection:
+- **Smart casing detection**:
   Inverses defined in lowercase will work with capitalised/full caps tokens out of the box
-- Batch inversion mode:
+- **Batch inversion mode**:
   Quickly select a bunch of tokens to invert

 ## Installation